shyamal-anadkat/wake-county-food-inspections-analysis/README.md

 	`jupyter nbconvert PresentationFinal.ipynb --to slides --TagRemovePreprocessor.remove_input_tags={\"to_remove\"}`
 	Note that the tag `to_remove` is added to code cells with plots where we want to
 * `/datasheets`: datasheets for datasets
+* `/notebooks`: all ipynb notebooks

 All our data is sourced via public, authenticated APIs.
 We have sourced the following data: restaurant inspections, restaurant food & safety violations, weather data, proxy for crime data, yelp data around restaurants, and the official Wake County restaurant data.
-The respective jupyter notebooks for sourcing & processing data from the 6 datasets are at the root of the project:
+The respective jupyter notebooks for sourcing & processing data from the 6 datasets are within `/notebooks`:

 1. `CrimeDataAnalysis.ipynb`: Sourcing daily police incidents as proxy for crime from Wake Gov
 2. `RestaurantDataAnalysis.ipynb` : Sourcing data around restaurants from Wake Gov